Workshops & YTT

 A Beautiful Evening of Hands-on Energy Healing & Sound Bath and Restorative Yoga

 Om Culutre Greenlake – 7 to 9 pm [Register]

-Nourish yourself as three energy healers give hands-on healing energy, while you receive a Crystal Singing Bowl Sound Bath and are guided through relaxing restorative yoga postures.
+Nourish yourself as four energy healers give hands-on healing energy, while you receive a Crystal Singing Bowl Sound Bath and are guided through relaxing restorative yoga postures.